Research

 • Kentaro Imajo, Go Hasegawa, Yoshiaki Taniguchi, Hirotaka Nakano, "Short-term Precipitation Forecasting Using an Optical Flow Algorithm," IEICE Technical Report 110(455), 93-98, 2011.

-Continuous Wavelet Transform (2009-)
+Fast Computation of the Continuous Wavelet Transform (2009-)

 Related Paper